MrDaGree/linuxtks/README.md

 ## Current Known Issues
 * [ ] Cannot remove file until one before that is removed
-* [ ] Cannot kick or ban SSH user until one before that is
+* [x] Cannot kick or ban SSH user until one before that is
+  * Added in a drop down option to select a SSH session to kick or ban
 * [ ] Must run as sudo or as root in order to kick or ban other users (linux permissions)